pages-themes/minimal/pages/tools.md

 ### ySBGN

-[ySBGN](https://github.com/sbgn/ySBGN) is a a bidirectional converter between GraphML format of the [yEd Graph Editor](https://www.yworks.com/yed) and the SBGN Process Description or Activity Flow languages.
+[ySBGN](https://github.com/sbgn/ySBGN) is a standalone Java application, a bidirectional converter between GraphML format of the [yEd Graph Editor](https://www.yworks.com/yed) and the SBGN Process Description or Activity Flow languages.

 Now diagrams can be created in the intuitive general-purpose [yEd Graph Editor](https://www.yworks.com/yed) using the SBGN Palette available since [version 3.17.1](https://www.yworks.com/products/yed/download#ReleaseNotes), and, thanks to the converter, the outcome could be offered in the standard Systems Biology format.

+ySBGN tool supports keeping annotation information in the SBGN-ML format.

+For reporting issues please use [ySBGN GitHub Issues](https://github.com/sbgn/ySBGN/issues) page or contact Dr. Irina Balaur [irinaa.balaur@gmail.com](mailto:irinaa.balaur@gmail.com).

 ### MINERVA